ecwpz91/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ![prometheus]({% image_path prometheus-quarkus-configmap-detail-sb.png %})

 OpenShift does not automatically redeploy whenever ConfigMaps are changed, so let's force a redeployment.
-Select the `userXX-monitoring` project in the OpenShift console, navigate to  _Workloads > Deployment Configs > prometheus_  and select **Start Rollout** from the _Actions_ menu:
+Select the `userXX-monitoring` project in the OpenShift console, navigate to  _Applications > Deployments > prometheus_  and select **Deploy** from the _Actions_ menu:

 ![prometheus]({% image_path prometheus-redeploy.png %})